falseAzure/DeepMusician/README.md

 - Additional midi parameters
 - Different music styles
 - Complexity of the model: RNN - LSTM - Transformer

+The fact that these extensions are largely independent of each other results in a modular structure of the project, in that the individual modules can be strung together as desired.
+This allows me to look at the different aspects of the individual components, but on the other hand does not give a definite goal of the project or model, but only a trajectory.
+However, this is also intentional and is meant to encourage the project to be pursued and expanded beyond the university levy.

 ## Work-Breakdown Structure